Alistair has been playing fantasy sports including MLB, NASCAR, NFL, and NBA for over fifteen years.

 There are two halves to analyzing your trades.
 The first is finding a player you want and recognizing if you have a player on your team that their team could potentially use.
 The second is understanding the person you're trading with.
 Are they a vehement Colts fan?
 They may want to make you give up your top three players for Andrew Luck, even if he's injured.

-Your trades are generally one half rational and one half irrational.
+Your trades are generally one-half rational and one-half irrational.
 It's not usually triggered by past statistics, but rather the irrational beliefs that a particular player will be better than their past indicates.

 Don't get caught up in trying to judge the future.
 Proceed as if each player will do more-or-less as well as they have been and stake that against your own outgoing player.

 Don't get desperate.
-Your start QB may have just gone down with an injury, but your rival teams are expected a knee-jerk response from you.
+Your start QB may have just gone down with an injury, but your rival teams are expecting a knee-jerk response from you.
 To show people that you're not desperate, consider picking up a decent free-agent QB for your roster while you shop trades for an elite-tier QB.
 That way you can still maintain the "take it or leave it" facade.

 Don't simply accept trades because you don't want to seem like a buzzkill.
 There's plenty of peer pressure that goes into trading.
 Respectfully respond to each trade as if it's being made by a stranger.
 These are your friends, but with trades, it simply has to be business, not personal.
 They may be your comrades, but in fantasy football, everyone is the enemy.